codescape/jira-multiple-subtasks/docs/syntax.md

 Please note: If the provided priority does not exist for this issue the priority of the parent issue will be used.

+If required the priority can be explicitly inherited from the parent issue by using the keyword `@inherit`:

+    - Task with same priority as parent
+      priority: @inherit

 #### Issue Type

 In many projects there is exactly one issue type for subtasks.